cosmos/ibc/spec/ics-002-validity-predicate/README.md

 many processes operating a Byzantine fault-tolerant consensus algorithm, or other configurations yet to be invented — from the perspective of IBC, a machine is defined entirely by its light client validation & equivocation detection logic.

+Clients could also act as thresholding views of other clients.
+In the case where modules utilizing the IBC protocol to interact with probablistic-finality consensus algoritms which might require different finality thresholds for different applications, one write-only client could be created to track headers and many read-only clients with different finality thresholds (confirmation depths after which state roots are considered final) could use that same state.

 ### Definitions

 * `get`, `set`, `Key`, and `Identifier` are as defined in [ICS 24](../ics-024-host-requirements).